Last Updated on June 30, 2021

 Step 4: Determine Your Eligibility for Express Entry Immigration

-Citizenship and Immigration Canada’s website contains an online tool that can help applicants determine whether or not they are eligible to use the Express Entry system.
+Immigration, Refugees and Citizenship Canada’s website contains an online tool that can help applicants determine whether or not they are eligible to use the Express Entry system.
 This tool must be used before an Express Entry profile can be created.
-To access the tool, click here.

 Note: In order to use the tool, applicants must: